The Truth about ´Vitamin´ B-17

 if your liver is impaired

-With Apricot Kernels, for me there is a different issue.
-I believe everybody should include nitriloside foods into their diet.
-I put five kernels with my home-made muesli each morning, but then I eat copious amounts of food off the list above anyway.
-I do not doubt the logic of the biochemistry at all.
-Personally, there could well be a preventative element at work.
+With Apricot Kernels, and amygdalin, for me there is a different issue.
+I believe everybody should include nitriloside foods in their daily diet.
+I put five - six kernels with my home-made breakfast each morning, but then I eat copious amounts of food off the B-17 list above anyway.
+Personally, I believe there is a good prevention argument, and eating half a dozen ´apricot pips´ a day is hardly a dangerous medical issue.

 At last, the definitive, research-based book on how to build a diet to help beat cancer.
 Click here to read about it.